-A complete section of the spinal cord leads to a loss caudal of the lesion of all motor, sensory, and vegetative functions.
-Furthermore, an initial so-called spinal shock is common; it manifests as total areflexia, which however regresses in the further process.
+A complete section of the spinal cord caudally to the lesion leads to a loss of all motor, sensory and vegetative functions.
+Furthermore, an initial so-called spinal shock is common; it manifests as total areflexia, which however regresses later.

 Diseases of the brain stem

 Heavy trauma to the brain can damage the tracts between the cerebral cortex and the brain stem.
-The cerebral cortex is consequently excluded from the control of the organism (= syndrome of decerebration), whereas the functioning of the brain stem is preserved.
+The cerebral cortex is consequently excluded from control by the organism (= syndrome of decerebration), whereas the function of the brain stem is preserved.

 Diseases of the Cerebellum

-Damages to the cerebellum (e.g., as a result of chronic alcohol abuse) lead to disruptions in the fine adjustment and coordination of movements.
+Damage to the cerebellum (for example as a result of chronic alcohol abuse) leads to disruptions in the fine movements and coordination.